a-shine/pm-for-startups/deck2.md

 Notes:

+- The manifesto was made by a few people sitting in a room in 2001 who were frustrated with the way status quo of software development
 - This came about in software development, but now these principles are applied to all sorts of projects (fashion, content creation, construction, etc.)
+- The manifesto states
   - Like in Lean we value people, instead of trying to remove them from the process with necessary automation (allow everyone to contribute and be creative, listen to everyone's suggestions)
   - Don't focus too much on writing documentation and reports
   - Collaborate with your end users
   - Be willing to change your original plan

 --